igo3r/MIT4.0/README.md

    	sudo apt update
 	sudo apt install default-jdk -y
   8. Install Pinpoint.
 Instructions can be found [here](https://github.com/pinpoint-apm/pinpoint/blob/master/doc/installation.md).
 It is recommended to name the PinPoint agents with the system names.
+  9. Install the script for the Sem Voltcraft Power Plug to control the light bulb.
+Instructions can be found [here](https://github.com/Heckie75/voltcraft-sem-6000).

 <a name="start" />